buraqon/buraqon/README.md

+👋 Hi, I'm Buraq — a Senior Unity Developer specializing in multiplayer and gameplay programming.

 🎮 4+ years building and shipping games for PC, mobile, and VR, working with Unity Netcode and Photon Fusion.

 🧩 Currently building One More Wave (co-op zombie survival, Steam-bound) at BOI Studio, and co-founding / technically leading NoSolo Studios, a contract game development studio.